hiqua/tiro/README.md

 * multiline description
 * detect if several quadrant for one category
 * make colors configurable
+* figure out why I need openssl-dev and if I can get rid of it
+* ignore non existing input files

 ### Ideas (in)
 * category tree depending on order of categories